Food Service Manager CV Guide + Tips + Example

 - Demonstrated budgetary needs and overhead expenditures to the board of directors through meetings and reports.

 - Implemented creative concept in concert with executive chef and partners.

-- Ran daily operations as well as special event planning with administrative staff of six to supervise food and beverage staff of over 60.
+- Ran daily operations as well as special event planning with an administrative staff of six to supervise a food and beverage staff of over 60.

 - Created annual budget for equipment and foodstuff expenditures.

-- Conducted meetings with servers and kitchen staff for training and review purposes.
+- Conducted weekly meetings with servers and kitchen staff for training and review purposes.

-- Motivated employees to create an atmosphere of exceptionalism that reduced staff turnover by 11 percent.
+- Motivated employees to create an atmosphere of exceptionalism that reduced staff turnover by 11%.

 - Proficient in all areas of food and beverage preparation and service.

 Compass Group – Philadelphia, PA

 - Prepared employee work schedules for a staff of 100.